 Diving to the Caubian cave is usually for tec divers.

-The room at the entrance of the cave splits off into several smaller passageways and offers technical divers access to both a large cavern and small cavelets.
+The room at the entrance of the cave splits into smaller passages and ways, where the tec diver can access to the large cavern as well as the various littles caves.

 During the dive and upon entering the large cavern area, it's best to stick to one side of the Caubian Cave because even the strongest lights may not illuminate both walls.

-For this reason, we generally start to dive on the left side of Caubian cave and swim during our way back along that wall.
-As we press on, there is a small dark-zone swim through above us at about 25 meters (80 feet).
+For this reason, we start to dive on the left side of Caubian cave and swim during our way back along that wall.
+As we press on, there is a short dark-zone swim through above us at about 25 meters (80 feet).

 The exit of this swim-through requires a small "helicopter turn" while in trim, which is a good practice for aspiring cave divers.